kiwiozy/NCC/docs/backend/QUICK_START.md

-# 🎉 Nexus Core Clinic - Current Status & Quick Start
+# 🎉 WalkEasy Nexus - Current Status & Quick Start

 ## 🚀 **What You Just Built**